j-fu/coronaplot/README.md

 ## Logarithmic scale
 ![](infected.png)

-This is the same plot, just with an logarithmic scale of the y-axis.
+This is the same plot, just with a logarithmic scale of the y-axis.